brianhouse/braid/docs/content.md

 ## Goals

 - **Idiosyncracy**
-Braid is designed to embody the methods and aesthetics I've used in my projects.
-It does not intend to be for general purpose music making, nor does it have pedagogy in mind.
-It is an exercise in developing a domain-specific language for a very specific set of concerns, namely my interest in gradually evolving rhythmic relationships and music with a relationship to data.
+Braid is a domain-specific language for a very specific set of concerns, namely my interest in gradually evolving rhythmic relationships and music with a relationship to data.
+It does not intend to be for general purpose music-making, nor does it have pedagogy in mind.

 - **Limited scope**
 Braid is MIDI-based, it's monophonic, and it's only a sequencer, not a synthesizer.
-Those are pretty significant limitations, but it means that I was able to complete this.
-It also means I can take advantage of all the awesome cheap MIDI monosynths coming out, like the [Meeblip](https://meeblip.com/) and the [Korg Volca](http://i.korg.com/volcaseries) series.
+It's intended to be used with things like the [Meeblip](https://meeblip.com/) and the [Korg Volca](http://i.korg.com/volcaseries) series, but you can wire it into a DAW, too.

 - **Integrates with Python**
 I find specialized development environments frustrating, as they limit what's possible to their own sandbox.
 Braid is just a python module, and as such can be used within other python projects.
 This is the source of much of its usefullness and power (particularly when it comes to working with data).

-- **Both livecoding and scripting**
- Sometimes I want to improvise within a livecoding framework, sometimes I want to make a composition.
-Braid doesn't make much of a distinction between these ways of operating, as it's all python and uses the interpreter as a livecoding environment.
-Premade scripts can be easily executed within the interpreter.

-- **Works on small devices**
-Braid is has very low processor overhead, suitable for running on devices like the Raspberry Pi.
+- **Livecoding?**

+ Maybe.
+Normally you'd include braid in a script and execute it, but you can also run it in the python interpreter, and that opens up some additional possibilities for exploration and improvisation.
+Perhaps this could be expanded on with something like jupyter into a full-fledged livecoding environment.

 #### A note on names